StevenMayher/431-2021/classes/class10/README.md

 - The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).

 ## More to come.

+## One Last Thing

+[12 Resolutions for Grad Students](https://matt.might.net/articles/grad-student-resolutions/) from Matt Might at the University of Alabama at Birmingham.